 Consequently, we developed re:flex as a low cost, widely available and more sustainable shape memory material that can be manufactured at low temperatures on a large scale.
 With re:flex, we imagine a world where the materials we use are no longer inert, allowing objects to be reshaped by users according to their needs.

-As a shape memory composite, re:flex remembers the form it is made in.
+re:flex remembers the form it is made in.
 You can heat it, deform it into a temporary shape, and cool it down to freeze it in place.
 When heated again, it returns to its original shape.

 We met doing the Innovation Design Engineering masters programme at the Royal College of Art and Imperial College London.

 Work In Progress Show 2019, Royal College of Art, London (UK)

 Science Evening, Royal Commission for the Exhibition of 1851, London (UK)